bdanani/appjangle-helloworld/README.md

 Task 1 - 3 = DONE

 Task 4: Had some issues

-Using the Link created in task 3 (EnhancedHello-appJangle project), I then tried to retrieve the corresponding translation values based on the language input.
+I tried to retrieve the corresponding translation values based on the language input, using the Link created in task 3 (EnhancedHello-appJangle project).

-These are my attempt for the task 4:
+I implemented it as follow:

 System.out.println("ATTEMPT 1 \n GETTING THE VALUE MANUALLY - this works, but I guess it is not efficient");
 System.out.println("String val1 = session.node(linkmaps.get(LANG1)).get().value().toString();");